Hyperbolic $O (N)$ linear sigma model and its mean-field limit: Mean-field limit of the hyperbolic linear sigma model

 As compared to the presentation in Subsection \ref{SUBSEC:5.2}, the only difference appears on how we handle the terms in \eqref{BD8} and \eqref{BDX2}.
-More precisely, we show that the terms in \eqref{BD8} and~\eqref{BDX2} converge in probability to 0 with a rate $N^{-\frac 12 + \eps_0}$ for any $\eps_0>0$.
-In view of Lemma~\ref{LEM:LLN1} which comes with a convergence rate of $N^{-\frac 12 + \eps_0}$, we only need to establish suitable replacements of Lemmas~\ref{LEM:LLN2} and \ref{LEM:LLN3}.
+In the following, we first establish suitable replacements of Lemmas~\ref{LEM:LLN2} and \ref{LEM:LLN3}, providing the convergence rate of $N^{-\frac 12}$.

-The following lemma establishes an extension of Lemma \ref{LEM:LLN3} under the higher moment assumption on $v_j$.
+The following lemma establishes a replacement of Lemma \ref{LEM:LLN3} (in the spirit of Lemma~\ref{LEM:LLN1}) under the higher moment assumption on $v_j$.